 - Sow bunches made in an accurately sized container filled with a well-draining pot substrate, then start watering the new plants.
 You may also place bunches in water before planting, which aids the delicate roots to grow before even planting them in the soil.

-- Keep the pot at a place devoid of condition that may cause extreme temperature changes during the development of the root system and provide care to them as a routine.
+- Keep the pot at a place devoid of conditions that may cause extreme temperature changes during the development of the root system and provide care to them as a routine.
 Indirect sunlight is best for a new plant for its healthy growth, in the case to prevent damage.

-Day 1 to Day 30: At the initial phase, the plant requires a mild and frequent watering, an appropriately warm and humid place with indirect sunlight.
+Day 1 to Day 30: At the initial phase, the plant requires mild and frequent watering, an appropriately warm and humid place with indirect sunlight.
 Avoid overwatering the newly propagated plant.

 Day 30 to Day 90: At the end of the first month, the plant’s root development is initiated.
 Tiny shoots start to come out after about 50 days of propagation.
 The needs of the new plant remain the same as stated during the initial stage.